 - Unilateral work requires more use of stabilizer muscles, and therefore strengthens the muscles around the hip, knee, and ankle joints.

 Four Different Lower Body Unilateral Strength Moves

 These are great for building muscle endurance and re-balance, particularly in the off-season.
 To build more muscle strength, you can add dumbbells or kettlebells to your routine.

 In the aspects of unilateral lower body strength, Try these with a dumbbell or kettlebell in just one hand.
 You’ll have to use your core to stabilize your movement so you don’t tip over!

 Unilateral Work to Create More Balance

-I’ve been using these moves a lot at the WAC for not only athletes but for older men and women who have lost a step with their balance.
+I’ve been using these moves a lot for not only runners and cyclists but for older men and women who have lost a step with their balance.

 We do modified versions of these moves for better unilateral lower body strength work.